WesleyHsieh0806/Amodal-Expander/datasets/README.md

 This creates `datasets/tao/annotations/validation_v1.json`.

 For TAO test set, we'll convert the LVIS v1 labels back to v0.5 for the server-based test set evaluation.

-Since we use detectron2 to load the dataset during training, testing.
-Remember to run gtr/data/datasets/tao.py to register tao into DatasetCatalog in detectron2